Eighth Grade Elective Classes

 This is the most advanced musical group in the middle school.
 Students continue to refine their skills and perform music at the advanced level in a winter concert, District Band Festival, spring collage concert, and BandAid concert.
 In addition, the jazz band and steel drum band continue to play more challenging music.
 Students learn to march and perform with the Petoskey High School Marching Band in the Memorial Day parade.

-Chamber Choir (semester or year-long course) - Currently not offered
+Chamber Choir (high school credit - semester or year-long course)

 This class, which is taught 1st hour at the high school, teaches students the basic aspects of singing: breathing techniques, good vocal production, and stage presence.
 Students do not have to audition for this group.
 There is one required concert per marking period.